 Large Scale Storage (LSS) is a research file storage service for faculty and staff.
-LSS is built on RedHat Gluster and contains approximately 1.1 petabytes of usable storage with the ability for Iowa State to scale up to 30 petabytes.
+LSS is a software defined storage solution, and contains approximately 2 petabytes of usable storage, with the ability to continue to grow.

 LSS has been designed to provide an extremely low cost, reliable solution for storing large quantities of research data.
 The primary user audience for this system is research labs who need to store terabytes of data for long periods of time.
 LSS is useful for backups, archiving, and storing large files (e.g., videos, sequencing data, images, etc.) The system is not meant for holding data related to administrative business, supporting critical business processes, or providing backing storage for web applications or virtual machines.
 Support for the service is available Mon-Fri during normal working hours by opening a ticket with firstname.lastname@example.org.

 LSS storage costs just $40 per terabyte per year, and can be paid for by individual researchers or groups, or can be subsidized by a college or department.
 Please visit https://lss.apps.it.iastate.edu/ to request space.

 LSS can be accessed from Windows, Mac, and Linux computers without having to install any additional software (off-campus access requires use of the Iowa State VPN).
 Instructions on how to access LSS can be found at the following link: https://researchit.las.iastate.edu/how-mount-folders-large-scale-storage-system

 - Redundancy: Data is stored redundantly across disks within each server.
 Within each of the server nodes, protection is provided for two disk failures, and software protects against silent data corruption.

 - Reliable Uptime: The full system will be taken offline approx. 1-2 times per semester for system maintenance such as security patching.
 This will be coordinated with the research groups as each server is taken offline.